Help us match you with local pros in your area

 In Virginia, HVAC contractors need to have a contractor license with an HVAC specialization from the Department of Professional and Occupational Regulation.
 A valid Master HVAC Tradesman License (which has its own experience and education requirements) is necessary to apply.
 Licenses be class A, B, or C.

 Make sure you know the details of any project before it begins.
-For HVAC repairs, have your provider list which parts require replacement and why.
-Confirm that your technician will clean and test your system after the repair to ensure that everything works.
-When replacing your HVAC, request that the company explain the new features, model, brand, energy efficiency, and estimated installation time.
-Before signing paperwork, be sure you understand the process your provider will use to size the new HVAC system appropriately for your home and what the price will be.
+When getting HVAC repairs, have your provider list which parts require replacement and why.
+Get confirmation that your technician will clean and test the entire system after the repair to verify that everything works.
+For replacement, ask the contractor to explain the new HVAC system features, model, estimated installation time, energy efficiency, and brand.
+Before work begins, you should understand how your provider will size the system appropriately for your home and the price you'll pay.

-Generally, you should have your HVAC system inspected twice a year.
-After an inspection, your technician will tell you what, if any, services are needed.
-You should also call a technician if you notice any new issues, like strange noises, leaks, or unusual smells.
-If you have ductwork in your home, it should be serviced every few years.
+You should have your HVAC system inspected about twice yearly.
+At the time of the inspection, your technician will tell you what services are required.
+You should also schedule an inspection if you notice new issues such as strange noises, unusual smells, or leaks.
+If your system has ductwork, you should have it inspected every few years.

-You can save energy throughout the year by making it easier for your HVAC system to maintain your home's temperature.
-Always keep your thermostat as close to the outside temperature as you can, and try to adjust it only a few degrees at a time.
+You can save energy throughout the year by reducing the amount of work it takes for your HVAC system to maintain your home's temperature.
+Always keep your thermostat as close to the outside temperature as you can, and try to adjust it only a few degrees at once.
 You might also consider getting a smart thermostat.

 There are a number of ways you can make your HVAC system more energy-efficient: